MellowFellow221/shibuya/Archives/History/Vietnam war essay.md

 ### International Solidarity
 The Vietnam war was viewed as part of a larger struggle against colonialism and imperialism.
 Many activists in the U.S. and around the world expressed solidarity with the Vietnamese people, seeing their fight as emblematic of oppressed peoples seeking self-determination.
 This global perspective fostered an international anti-war movement, with protests and demonstrations occurring in countries around the world.
 # Source Analysis
 In Part A you will be provided with a **selection of sources** representing perspectives on the Vietnam War.
 You will be tested on your ability to:
 - Describe the **message** of a source.
 - Explain the **perspective** (nature, origin, motive, audience) of a source on the Vietnam War.
 - Make a judgement about the **value** of a source in understanding why people came to oppose the Vietnam War.
 Please refer to the following list of questions you should ask of sources:
 - **Message** (What is the source about?
 What is it trying to say?)
 - **Perspective** (What is the **nature** of a source – what kind of source is it?
 What is the **origin** of the source – when/where was it made?
 Who are the intended **audiences** of the source – who was it made for?
-What are the **motives** of the source’s creators – why did they make it?
+What are the **motives** of the source's creators – why did they make it?
 Overall, what viewpoint does it provide on the Vietnam War?)
 - **Value** (How relevant or helpful is the source in providing information about why people came to oppose the Vietnam War?
 In what ways can it be useful?
 In what ways is its usefulness limited?)
 # Draft
 - Using at least one source from the source booklet and your own knowledge, assess the reasons why people came to oppose the Vietnam War.